w3c/performance-timeline/explainer.md

 popularity of Single Page Apps, where what appears to the user to be a navigation is actually just a change in state of a running page.
 In both of these situations, a navigation (or what appears to the user as a navigation) can occur without the performance timeline being reset.
-In order to allow developers to reason about such events during the life of a page, PerformanceEntry objects now include a navigation counter field.
-This field captures the count of navigations which had occurred when the entry was generated (starting at 1 when the document is initially loaded, and being incremented by one with each subsequent navigation of the document.)
+In order to allow developers to reason about such events during the life of a page, some PerformanceEntry objects mark navigations, or navigation-like events.
+All PerformanceEntry objects include a navigation ID field, which links each PerformanceEntry to the most recent navigation entry which had occurred when the entry was generated.

 # Standards Status
 The Performance Timeline specification is widely approved.